Lalli: Sources

+The principal source for the story of Lalli is a Finnish folk poem known as Henrikin surma ("The Slaying of Henry"), which likely dates to the 13th century.
+The poem describes the killing of Bishop Henry in considerable detail, but contains few historically verifiable facts.
+The account of Lalli's subsequent fate appears to have been added in later folk tradition.
+Church legends about Saint Henry do not mention Lalli by name, but a separate medieval document contains the expression "Lallis bolstadh" ("Lalli's dwelling place"), suggesting a possible historical connection.

 Legend

+Kirkkokari on lake, where, according to legend, the murder took place.

 The story begins with an expedition of one of the first Christian missionaries in Finland, Bishop Henry, during the alleged first crusade of Sweden.
 In the midst of travelling, he and his entourage stop at a dwelling.
 Only the matron of the house, Kerttu, is home.
 Bishop Henry asks for food for his party and hay for the horses, but the matron refuses him.
 In their hunger, Bishop Henry and his men then forcibly take the food and hay but leave payment before continuing on with their journey.
 After they are gone, Lalli, the husband of Kerttu, returns and hears of what has happened.
 In most versions of the story, Kerttu leaves out the part of the payment entirely.
+The folk poem portrays Kerttu in an unsparing light as a deceitful and malicious wife whose lies drive Lalli to the deed.
 When Lalli hears of the bishop ransacking his home, he becomes enraged and pursues the bishop.

-Lalli catches up to the bishop on a frozen lake, said to be Köyliönjärvi.
+Lalli catches up to the bishop on the frozen lake Köyliönjärvi.
+Although the poem describes the bishop as travelling with only a single coachman, it seems unlikely that Henry would have journeyed with so small an escort – according to BLF, Lalli and his men in all probability attacked the bishop and his party.
 At Bishop Henry's bidding his entourage flees to a nearby forest.
 The bishop tries to calm the angered man, but Lalli strikes and kills Henry with an axe.